Sustainability

 A reuse policy changes guest linens and towels only upon request or once a week, rather than every day.
 The guests are aware of the option to reuse their linens and towels.

-For example: high-efficiency heating and cooling systems; energy-efficient doors and windows, smart thermostat, LED lights, smart fridges and kitchen appliances, smart-home systems, energy-saving devices.
+For example high-efficiency heating and cooling systems; energy-efficient doors and windows, smart thermostats, LED lights, smart fridges and kitchen appliances, smart-home systems, and energy-saving devices.
 Motion-sensor lights can help you save on your bill without your having to do anything.
 They are responsible for turning on the light when they sense a presence and automatically turning it off when it is no longer there.
 This way you avoid the risk, and expense, of having lights on where you don't need them

 15. Recovery & reuse of rainwater